RoryWatts/RoryWatts.github.io/_pages/about.md

 - websites
 - databases

 I previously worked for the World Health Organization in Geneva where I built models, and assisted in coordinating projects.
-I am now a PhD candidate at the University of Western Australia whilst teaching undergraduates and postgraduates, and assisting with health economics research.

 I have degrees in Medical Science, Public Health and English Literature.
 In my spare time I make music, sing, and read.